Skip to content

 A browser needs two pieces to load a page: the domain you typed and the IP address that domain currently points to.
 The Domain Name System (DNS) maps one to the other.

 When that lookup fails, Chrome shows “Server IP address could not be found,” sometimes paired with codes like DNS_PROBE_FINISHED_NXDOMAIN or ERR_NAME_NOT_RESOLVED.
-We saw the same root cause every time: a corrupted local DNS cache, an unresponsive upstream resolver, or a security tool quietly intercepting the request.
+The root cause is almost always one of three things: a corrupted local DNS cache, an unresponsive upstream resolver, or a security tool quietly intercepting the request.

 According to RFC 1035 and the Google Public DNS documentation for the 8.8.8.8 service, recursive resolvers cache records for a set time-to-live and answer queries on UDP port 53.
 Stale or missing entries are the most common reason a name lookup returns no answer.